 When defining your ideal client, there are 3 areas to consider – demographics, headspace, and hangouts;

-Once you’ve defined your ideal client, the next step is to create a fitness marketing strategy that specifically targets them.
+A good fitness branding agency can help you to clearly define your ideal client if you’re unsure about doing it yourself.
+After that, the next step is to create a fitness marketing strategy that specifically targets them.

 [Side note: for a step-by-step explanation of how to identify your ideal client, check out our online course.]

-People often skip straight to the last part, and focus on tactical ideas like events or social media.
-But without clear objectives and strategy behind them, these things won’t be very effective.
-What’s the point in doing something if you’re not clear what you need to achieve?
+People often skip straight to the last part and focus on tactical things.
+They brainstorm gym event ideas or social media marketing for fitness fans.
+But without clear objectives behind them, what are these things supposed to achieve?

 Then your tactics should be the smaller elements that support each over-arching strategy.
 So in order to target a specific niche audience, you might create a lead magnet or email opt-in that’s designed to appeal to them.
 You might guest-post on blogs that they follow, or run competitions with businesses they already buy from.

-Once you’ve identified your objectives, strategies, and tactics, then combine them into a simple plan.
+Once you’ve identified your objectives, strategies, and tactics, then combine them into a simple fitness marketing plan.
 Include your overarching business goal, and how you’ll measure your success.
-We explain the exact steps in this gym marketing plan article, or you can download a template and sample plans here.
+We explain the exact steps in this gym marketing plan article or you can download a template and sample plans here.